meganz/MEGAchat/Readme.md

 However this script seems to install far too many unnecessary packages such as apache2 or firefox localization packs.
 So you may want to try to manually install dependencies, especially if you have done a native platform build before on this machine, in which case you may already have most dependencies.

+### Replace the openssl version ###

+WebRTC supports two backends for ssl - `openssl` and `nss`, and it ships the source code of both.
+On all platfrorms except for Android, it builds with `nss` as its ssl backend.
+Tha bad thing is that nss and openssl cannot be both uncluded in one application, because they have internal symbols with the same names which get mixed up resulting in e.g. openssl calling into nss resulting in spectacular segfaults.
+On the other hand, we do not support nss for the rest of the codebase (SDK, strophe), and of the two backends supported by webrtc we can use only openssl.
+Therefore, we must force webrtc to build with openssl on all platforms.
+Then we hit another problem - webrtc wants to build with Google's own version of openssl, called boringssl (shipped within the webrtc source tree).
+It is not binary compatible with the standard openssl and this will result again in segfaults.
+So we need to force webrtc to build against the 'system' openssl, that will be used for the rest of the code as well.
+To do that, we need to replace the .gyp file responsible for building and linking webrtc against the boringssl lib.
+First, just in case, we will hide all boringssl stuff from the build system and create our own fake dir with the fale .gyp file.
+In order to do that:
+`mv third_party/boringssl third_party/boringssl_hide`
+`mkdir third_party/boringssl`
+Then, copy the `boringssl.gyp` file from `/path/to/karere/webrtc-build` directory of the karere-native source tree to the `third_party/boringssl` dir you just created.
+This file maps boringssl references to the openssl installed in your android sysroot.
+For this to work, you need to have the `DEPS_SYSROOT` env variable set to the prefix where openssl is installed.
+When not cross-compiling, this is usually `/usr` or `/usr/local`, and when cross-compiling, this is normally the sysroot/buildroot directory where all depenencies are built.
+Note that on cross-build environments you cannot assign this variable to a variable set by the cross-compile environment set by env-xxx.sh script, since that script must not be sourced in this shell.
+* Android
+This path would be:
+`export DEPS_SYSROOT="<path-to-android-ndk-you-installed>/platforms/android-14/arch-arm/usr"`
+* iOS
+This path would usually be:
+`export DEPS_SYSROOT="/path/to/ios-iphoneos-buildroot/usr"`

+Then, on non-Android platforms, we must tell webrtc that we want it to build with openssl.
+For that, we provide `use_openssl=1` and `use_nss=0` to the GYP_DEFINES.
+This is reflected in the complete GYP_DEFINES string for each platform below, so you don't need to to anything about that at this point.
+However, the webrtc build system is buggy in this regard and does not check only the use_xxx flags when determining the backend, but it also decides based on the target operating system.
+So we need to patch it.

+* iOS
+Apply the patch to webrtc/base/base.gypi:
+`svn patch /path/to/karere/webrtc-build/ios/webrtc.patch`

+* All others except Android and iOS
+TODO:
+No patches are ready yet, you should edit webrtc/base/base.gyp yourself.
+However, practical experience shows that building webrtc against nss, when openssl is a dynamic library does not cause problems on these platforms.
+So you can go that route for now, just make sure openssl is installed as a dynamic lib.
+The boringssl changes that you just made do not hurt so you don't need to revert them if you decided to let webrtc build with nss.
+However, you should remove `use_openssl=1 use_nss=0` in the GYP_DEFINES string provided below.

 ### Configure the build ###
 We need to set some env variables before proceeding with running the config scripts.